 Continuing along the pathway, the trail winds through the forest, up and down hills and around bends affording breathtaking views of the creek before arriving at the crown jewel: Upper Falls.

-Exploring Johnston Canyon is a fantastic way to enjoy Alberta’s Rocky Mountains in all seasons, and is an easy excursion suitable for all ages.
+Exploring Johnston Canyon is a fantastic way to enjoy Alberta’s Rocky Mountains in all seasons, one of the best day trips from Calgary, and an easy excursion suitable for all ages.
 Just don’t forget to bring your camera!

 How to get there: Johnston Canyon is about 20 kilometres from Banff, along the scenic Bow Valley Parkway.
 It’s about a two hour drive from Calgary.